coreos/fedora-coreos-streams/ISSUE_TEMPLATE/stable.md

 First, verify that you meet all the [prerequisites](https://github.com/coreos/fedora-coreos-streams/blob/master/release-prereqs.md)

-Name this issue `testing: new release on YYYY-MM-DD` with today's date.
-Once the pipeline spits out the new version ID, you can append it to the title e.g. `(31.20191117.2.0)`.
+Name this issue `stable: new release on YYYY-MM-DD` with today's date.
+Once the pipeline spits out the new version ID, you can append it to the title e.g. `(31.20191117.3.0)`.

 # Pre-release

-## Promote testing-devel changes to testing
+## Promote testing changes to stable

 From the checkout for `fedora-coreos-config` (replace `upstream` below with whichever remote name tracks `coreos/`):

 - [ ] `git fetch upstream`
-- [ ] `git checkout testing`
+- [ ] `git checkout stable`
-- [ ] `git reset --hard upstream/testing`
+- [ ] `git reset --hard upstream/stable`
-- [ ] `/path/to/fedora-coreos-releng-automation/scripts/promote-config.sh testing-devel`
+- [ ] `/path/to/fedora-coreos-releng-automation/scripts/promote-config.sh testing`
 - [ ] Sanity check promotion with `git show`
-- [ ] Open PR against the `testing` branch on https://github.com/coreos/fedora-coreos-config
+- [ ] Open PR against the `stable` branch on https://github.com/coreos/fedora-coreos-config
 - [ ] Post a link to the PR as a comment to this issue
 - [ ] Ideally have at least one other person check it and approve
 - [ ] Once CI has passed, merge it

 ## Build

-- [ ] Start a [pipeline build](https://jenkins-fedora-coreos.apps.ci.centos.org/job/fedora-coreos/job/fedora-coreos-fedora-coreos-pipeline/build?delay=0sec) (select `testing`, leave all other defaults)
+- [ ] Start a [pipeline build](https://jenkins-fedora-coreos.apps.ci.centos.org/job/fedora-coreos/job/fedora-coreos-fedora-coreos-pipeline/build?delay=0sec) (select `stable`, leave all other defaults)
 - [ ] Post a link to the job as a comment to this issue
 - [ ] Wait for the job to finish

 ## Sanity-check the build

-Using the [the build browser](https://builds.coreos.fedoraproject.org/browser) for the `testing` stream:
+Using the [the build browser](https://builds.coreos.fedoraproject.org/browser) for the `stable` stream:

-- [ ] Verify that the parent commit and version match the previous `testing` release (in the future, we'll want to integrate this check in the release job)
+- [ ] Verify that the parent commit and version match the previous `stable` release (in the future, we'll want to integrate this check in the release job)
 - [ ] Check [kola AWS run](https://jenkins-fedora-coreos.apps.ci.centos.org/job/fedora-coreos/job/fedora-coreos-fedora-coreos-pipeline-kola-aws) to make sure it didn't fail

 # ⚠️ Release ⚠️